anupam-sapre/YelpRecommendation/README.md

 # YelpRecommendation

-Yelp Recommendation will be used with Mongo DB
+Yelp Recommendation will be used with MongoDB
 You can follow the instructions below to install it. https://docs.mongodb.com/v3.4/installation/#tutorials